markedjs/testutils/README.md

 ### `getTests(dirs)`

 Get [Tests](#tests) from a directory or file.
-`dirs` can be a string, an array of strings, or an object with string values.
+`dirs` can be a string or an array of strings.
-The return type is the same as the input a Tests object, an array of Tests objects, or an object with Tests object values.
+The return type is the same as the input a Tests object or an array of Tests objects.

 ### `htmlIsEqual(actual, expected)`